Engaging children in literature through film

 - Life of Pi

-I wonder who we will meet next!
+I wonder who we'll meet next!